krentzd/sparse-unet/README.md

 ## Collecting training data

 For binary classification, the training data that is collected must contain two classes: (1) foreground and (2) background.
-The training data directory should have the following structure:
+The training and testing data directories should have the following structure:

 ```
-train_dir
+path/to/train_dir
 |
 └───images
 |   |--img_1.png